NONAN23x/minecraft-sync/README.md

     uv run main.py
     ```

 That's it!
-You're ready to start syncing! 🎉
+You're ready to play Minecraft 2.0! 🎉

+> ⚠️ Notice: When entering the game from launcher menu, make sure to select the new fabric profile created by the tool you ran in prerequisites

 <br>